Talk to your child about baptism

 Jesus told the disciples to go and share the good news and baptize those who believed.
 You don’t have to know everything to be baptized but you do need to know the Good News about Jesus.
 Jesus came to teach us to love and to bring us back to God, to deal with our sin through His death and to give us life through His life.
 He rose again, beating death, and makes it possible for each of us to be His friend forever, starting right now and going on for all eternity.

 The disciples baptized people who had decided this was true, even when they didn’t know very much more than that.
 The important thing is that they wanted to live their lives for God.
 If you want to live your life for God you are ready, even if you don’t feel like you know very much.
 This really is a case of ‘it’s not what you know but who you know’

 Philip shared the good news of Jesus with the Ethiopian and when he saw a pool of water he asked then and there if Philip would baptize him.
 The Ethiopian was ready and nothing was going to stop him going public with his faith in Jesus.

 Baptism doesn’t save you.

 Jesus saves you.
-Jesus is the one who washes you clean and forgives you of all your sin.
+Jesus is the one who washes you clean and forgives you.
 Being baptized is an outward sign of the transformation Jesus is doing on the inside of you.
 Believing in Jesus comes first, trusting that He has saved you comes before getting baptized.
 The water is a picture of the washing clean that Jesus has already done in you.
 Going down under the water is a picture of giving up your old life and leaving it there and coming up to live your new life in and through Jesus.

 Baptism is a decision you make.